Compendiums for Alaska

 How often is a compendium revised?

-A compendium is updated at least annually.
+A compendium is reviewed at least annually to determine if updates are necessary.
 Depending on events and issues, it may be updated more frequently.
 In some cases, a review may indicate that no changes are needed.

 When is the compendium period open?